pokt-network/poktroll/.github/ISSUE_TEMPLATE/issue.md

 <!-- DELETE THIS COMMENT BLOCK
   Make a list of action items that are out of scope for this issue.
-  These should explicitly not be delivered as part of this issue and should be considered as scope creep.
+  These should explicitly not be delivered as part of this issue and should be considered scope creep.
 -->

 - Non-goal #1